Discover all the tax services we offer

 An extension to file is not an extension to pay.
 If your foreign corporation will owe any taxes on your Form 1120-F tax return, you are still required to pay that debt by the original deadline.

 If you fail to file when required, you may face penalties.
 These penalties start at 5% of the unpaid tax per month, up to a maximum penalty of 25%.
-If you’re behind on your filing, don’t panic—we can help you use the IRS Streamlined Filing Compliance Procedures to get caught up without facing any additional penalties
+If you’re behind on your filing, don’t panic—we may be able to help you use the IRS Streamlined Filing Compliance Procedures to get caught up without facing any additional penalties.

 Form 1120-F is eight pages long and requests detailed information about your corporation’s income and financial standing.
 You will then use this information to calculate your US tax liability.